DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-wpf.md

 > [!NOTE]
-> The WPF End-User Report Designer does not support the code completion
+> The WPF End-User Report Designer does not support code completion.

 Different aspects of using the Report Designer are covered in the following documentation sections.
 * [Creating Reports](report-designer-for-wpf/creating-reports.md)